“Succulents are easy! Succulents are hard to kill! The perfect starter houseplant? – a succulent!”

 - Remember to…

-Keep the “head” of the plant in tact and you can plant that right into a pot with soil.
-That will continue to grow and develop roots quicker than you think.
+keep the “head” of the plant intact and you can plant that right into a pot with soil.
+It will continue to grow and develop roots quicker than you think.

 - And last,

-Mist the succulent babies every week or few days (more if it’s very warm out).
-You’ll see tiny tiny leaves sprout soon!
+mist the succulent babies every week or few days (more if it’s very warm out).
+You’ll see tiny leaves sprout soon!
 It takes about a month.
 These are from the same plant as above, fast forward a few weeks.

 Still having issues with your succulents?
 Need more help?
 Leave a comment below!